 In its most intellectual presentations, metaphysics merely states the impossibility of an actual fallen state; but, alas, it still leaves us attempting to play the part of a self-righteous pseudo-identity healing a personal view of the universe, calling everything seen “via the senses” a dream “that isn’t going on in truth,” and it leaves us still having to see the nothingness of that dream . . . there is no peace in this (A Guide to Awareness and Tranquility 54).

 When we choose – however briefly, even unintentionally – to let go of this pseudo-identity (which is the egoic self), then we know peace.
 The miracle enters perception as a witness unto this “right” choosing: we feel it – a sense of happiness, quiet contentment, inner peace, a singular desire to continually serve our brothers and sisters.
-And over time, the miracle teaches us – because we are not nearly as complex and mysterious as we think – to choose rightly more and more often for no other reason than we really like how miracles makes us feel.
+And over time, the miracle teaches us – because we are not nearly as complex and mysterious as we think – to choose rightly more and more often for no other reason than we really like how miracles make us feel.
 Reflexively, we do what makes us happy.
 We are, it turns out, naturally inclined to grace.

 Attention to the truth of this speeds up awakening.
 When I talk about giving attention, I am simply saying to be aware of when miracles are and when they are not and then be miraculous.
+Work miracles.
+Be miracle-minded.
 We can’t learn this through the acquisition of facts or ideas, but we can see it and bring into application, not unlike learning to swim or play guitar or bake bread.